Who won 'The Traitors' season two?

 Who won The Traitors season 2?

-After a tense finale, traitor Harry was revealed as the winner of season two of the show.
+After a tense and dramatic finale, traitor Harry was revealed as the winner of season two of the show.

 Evie was banished first in the final after the remaining contestants voted that she was a traitor before it was revealed that she was in fact a faithful.
-Next, Andrew was banished before he was revealed as a traitor.
+Next, Andrew was banished before he told his fellow contestants he was a traitor.

-Next, Jas was then banished before being revealed as a faithful.
-It came down to Harry and Mollie before Harry was revealed as a traitor therefore taking the whole pot of prize money alone.
+Next, Jaz was banished before being revealed as a faithful.
+It came down to Harry and Mollie before Harry took the whole pot of prize money alone when he shared that he was a traitor, to Mollie’s dismay.

 Will the show return for a third season?